cdoremus/state-geo-angular/Readme.md

 ### state-geo: Test your knowledge of the US states ###

-The programming is done as an AngularJS 1 app using a component architecture similar to what's coming in Angular 2.0 to make it easy to upgrade to the new version when it becomes available.
+The programming is done as an AngularJS 1 app using a component-based directive architecture similar to what's coming in Angular 2.0 to make it easy to upgrade to the new version when it becomes available.
 This is accomplished by following these guidelines:
 * ES6/2015 is used throughout since Angular 2 will be written in the new JavaScript version.
 Babel is used to transpile the code to ES5.
 * All directive's tag attributes are set as bindToController properties in the DDO.
 These attributes will correspond to values of the inputs and outputs array properties set in the @Component decorator in Angular 2.